cleanerzkp/spot-instance-comparison/README.md

   - [Google Cloud SKUs](https://cloud.google.com/skus/sku-groups/compute-engine-flexible-cud-eligible-skus) - For specific SKU codes.

 ### Steps for Updating
-1. **Add Region/Instance to Database**: First, add the new region and instance type to the relevant database tables.
-2. **Run Test Script**: Execute `testGCPInstancePrices.js` to verify price history for the new SKUs.
+1. **Run Test Script**: Execute `testGCPInstancePrices.js` with your SKU codes to verify if there's price history for the new SKUs.
+2. **Add Region/Instance to Database**: If the test script confirms price history, add the new region to the `Regions` table and the new instance type to the `InstanceTypes` table in the database.
-3. **Update SKU Mapping**: If the test script confirms price history, manually update the `skuToInstanceRegionMap` mapping in the `updateGCPSpotPrices.js` script with the new SKU codes.
+3. **Update SKU Mapping**: Manually update the `skuToInstanceRegionMap` mapping in the `updateGCPSpotPrices.js` script with the new SKU codes.
-4. **Test and Validate**: After updating the SKU mapping, run the script again to ensure it correctly fetches and processes the pricing data.

 By following these steps, the project remains current with Google Cloud's offerings and maintains accurate pricing comparisons across different cloud providers.